HowWatercolor Brush Pens Swan Tutorial

 Draw the sketch directly onto the watercolor paper

 Using an H or HB pencil, draw the swan onto the watercolor paper using as light a touch as possible.
 You don’t even need solid lines, just a clear idea of the outline of the swan!
-Pencil will show through most colors of watercolor, so go super gentle and avoid having to erase later.
+The pencil will show through most colors of watercolor, so go super gentle and avoid having to erase later.

 Before you start coloring